Praeci/praeci.github.io/colophon/about.md

 [Carter Pape](http://carterpape.com/) created Praeci and is the editor and producer of it.
 He is the former news editor of [Technician](http://technicianonline.com/), NC State's student newspaper.
 In his tenure at Technician, he led the news section of Volume 98, published multiple story series, and founded the first Technician podcast, [Dialogue with Technician][dialogue-itunes].

+## The name

+Praeci is a distortion of the French word [précis](https://en.wiktionary.org/wiki/précis), which is "A summary or brief: a concise or abridged statement or view."
+Praeci focuses on concise presentation and writing informed by deep understanding of the stories and topics.

 [dialogue-itunes]: https://itunes.apple.com/us/podcast/dialogue-with-technician/id1275744725?mt=2